Writing a speech is like writing (and then telling) a story — hook us into your story and give us a beginning, middle, and end.

 Remember that writing a speech to be given is different from writing a speech to be read.

-- The audience includes honorary degree recipients, faculty, staff, parents, friends, relatives, graduate students, your peers, etc. Speaking to your classmates is fine, but too many inside jokes or information might lose the rest of the audience
+The audience is not just your class, it includes honorary degree recipients, faculty, parents, friends, relatives, graduate students, etc. Speaking to your classmates is fine, but too many ‘inside’ jokes or information might lose the rest of the audience.

-- Punctuation is your friend.
-It helps you breathe and transition within the speech
+Punctuation is your friend and helps you breathe and transition within the speech.